 Sometimes being tired of general search systems, our customers want to make something different or more specific.
 In this case, it would be a great idea to build a custom self-hosted search platform.
-It is not difficult to create a custom search engine with the existing open source technologies.
+Today, it is not difficult to create an intelligent search software with the existing open source technologies.

 Sure, this process is not easy and is quite tricky in some moments.
-You also need to be prepared for a long-term run, because it takes not a single month to crawl all the data, as well as process and analyze it.
+You also need to be ready for a long-term run, because it takes not a month to crawl all the data, as well as process and analyze it.

-Hopefully, there are several common steps we usually face while developing a search engine, and these steps we uncover in this article.
+Hopefully, there are several common steps we usually face while answering the question on how to build search engine from scratch, and these steps we uncover in this article.
 Our team hopes that this article helps you to understand the key phases and saves you several days on doing initial research.